kunalsangani/kunalsangani.github.io/index.markdown

 I am a macroeconomist working on inflation, aggregate productivity, and firm behavior.

-I am currently a postdoctoral fellow at the Stanford GSB, and will join the Northwestern Economics department as an Assistant Professor in July 2025.
+I am currently a postdoc at the Stanford GSB, and will join the Northwestern Economics department as an Assistant Professor in July 2025.

 I earned a Ph.D. in Business Economics in 2024 from Harvard.
 Previously, I worked at Bolt, a payments startup in San Francisco, and the Boston Consulting Group.